thalamicseg/thomas_new/README.md

 - jointfusion calls the original implementation of the [PICSL MALF algorithm](https://www.nitrc.org/projects/picsl_malf) instead of antsJointFusion.
 This was used in the publication.
 For MACS, it will skip PICSL due to library issues and just call antsJointFusion which is almost identical but a bit slower.
 - swapdimlike.py - reorients an image to match the orientation of another
 - form_multiatlas.py - combines many independent labels together into a single atlas
-- CustomAtlas.ctbl is provided for visualization.
-See THOMAS paper for nuclei name expansions.

 ## Outputs
 The directories named left and right contain the outputs which are individual labels, thomas.nii.gz which is a single file with all labels fused and thomasfull.nii.gz which is the same size as the input file (as opposed to thomas which is cropped).
 In addition, nucVols.txt contains the nuclei volumes. regn.nii.gz is the custom template registered to the input image.
 This file is critical for debugging.
 Make sure this file and crop_inputfilename are well aligned.
+A color table file called CustomAtlas.ctbl is provided for visualization.

+## Thalamic nuclei expansions and label definitions
+	THOMAS outputs the mammillothalamic tract (14-MTT) and the eleven delineated nuclei are grouped as follows:
+	(i) medial group: mediodorsal (12-MD), centromedian (11-CM), habenula (13-Hb)
+	(ii) posterior group: pulvinar (8-Pul), medial geniculate nucleus (10-MGN), lateral geniculate nucleus (9-LGN) (iii) lateral group: ventral posterolateral (7-VPL), ventral lateral anterior (5-VLa), ventral lateral posterior (6-VLp), ventral anterior nucleus (4-VA)
+	(iv) anterior group: anteroventral (2-AV)
-Note that in 6-VLP is split into 6_VLPv and 6_VLPd.
-6_VLPv is the same as VIM used for targeting in DBS applications.
+	 Note that 6-VLP is split into 6_VLPv and 6_VLPd.
+6_VLPv is the same as VIM used for targeting in DBS applications

 ## Citation
 The neuroimage paper on THOMAS can be found here https://pubmed.ncbi.nlm.nih.gov/30894331/